-Common Name(s): Siamese Rosewood, Vietnamese Rosewood, Thailand Rosewood, Cambodian Rosewood
+Common Name(s): Siamese Rosewood, Vietnamese Rosewood, Thai Rosewood, Cambodian Rosewood

 Scientific Name: Dalbergia cochinchinensis

 Tree Size: 65-100 ft (20-30 m) tall, 2-3 ft (.6-1 m) trunk diameter

 Janka Hardness: 2,430 lbf (10,790 N)

 Crushing Strength: 16,970 lbf/in2 (117.0 MPa)

 Color/Appearance: Heartwood is a medium to dark reddish brown with darker brown to black streaks throughout.
 Sapwood is a pale yellowish white, sharply demarcated from heartwood.

 Grain/Texture: Grain is straight to slightly interlocked.
 Medium to fine uniform texture with good natural luster.